Govt ready to ban mining around KRS dam: Ashoka

-Referring to revival of sugar factories in Mandya district, Ashoka said that the governments hitherto had released Rs 800 crore for resurrection of sugar factores in Mandya and Pandavapura.
+Referring to the revival of sugar factories in Mandya district, Ashoka said that the governments hitherto had released Rs 800 crore for the resurrection of sugar factories in Mandya and Pandavapura.
 "There is no clue on what happened to this huge amount of money.
 Therefore, it has been decided to hand over the factories to private entities.
 Tenders will be invited in this regard soon," he said.

 Ashoka said that the BJP had been mentioning about the Citizenship (Amendment) Act in its poll manifesto and questioned the silence of Congress all these years.